RELAPSE PREVENTION PROGRAM

 Every patient at Bluff receives a recovery plan, which addresses each individual's needs for ongoing support, group attendance, individual and family therapy, medical care, ongoing psychiatric care and community resources.
 We will make sure these resources are in place to support each person on their journey.

 Our recovery coaches are there to assist each individual throughout their treatment and beyond.
 The road to recovery is often toughest when individuals return to the responsibilities of their household and jobs.
 During this phase, it's essential to apply the tools learned in treatment to maintain sobriety.
 Other important recovery-supporting practices include caring for oneself physically, mentally and spiritually, and getting connected with a community of sober peers.

 At Bluff, support in maintaining sobriety doesn't end when a patient leaves our residential treatment center or completes PHP or IOP.
-Bluff Plantation's recovery coaches continue to work with each individual for as long as they need us.
+Bluff's recovery coaches continue to work with each individual for as long as they need us.